Oil Supply and Water Supply Books

 The books are all available from Amazon.com but you are free to obtain them from many other sources.
 Amazon offers them on their website along with many alternate sources, often less expensive.
 You are free to choose whatever source you please.
 The book links on the following pages point to the book location at Amazon.

-Sioux Falls Scientists recommends the oil supply book and water supply book described on the following 2 pages:
+Sioux Falls Scientists recommends the oil supply book and water supply book described on the following 2 pages.
+Also included is a link to TheOnlyGreenList website.

 - B-$20 Per Gallon: How the Inevitable Rise in the Price of Gasoline Will Change Our Lives for the Better